Our bakery has always been a family affair. Eighty years after two sisters started the business, we live on today, led by father and son.

 Together, father and son renamed the business to the iconic South Haven store seen today: The Golden Brown Bakery.
 Don, the clean-up boy turned co-owner, would spend another two decades running the business before his “part-time” retirement.
 Even at eighty-one years old, Don still stops in and helps out his son on a daily basis.

-Today we operate out of our South Haven facility as well as our sister location in downtown St. Joseph, Michigan.
+Today we operate out of our South Haven facility.
 We invite you to see what we’ve been making and baking for eighty years and counting!